Dooooki/VideoCaption/README.md

 # VideoCaption
-A implement of the paper Sequence to Sequence - Video to Text
+An implement of the paper Sequence to Sequence - Video to Text